 Mercosur and the Pacific Alliance - a generally more free-tradeoriented economic bloc comprising Chile, Colombia, Mexico, and Peru - held their first joint summit in 2018 to commit to future integration and reaffirm cooperation on trade, tourism, and migration.
 However, relations between the blocs often are strained over trade, policy, and diplomatic disputes.
-Moreover, while Mercosur continues to pursue free trade agreements with countries like Canada and South Korea, President Fernández is wary of bilateral agreements and announced that Argentina will not participate in future trade deals with Mercosur.
+Moreover, while Mercosur continues to pursue free trade agreements with countries like Canada and South Korea, former President Fernández was wary of bilateral agreements and announced that Argentina will not participate in future trade deals with Mercosur.

 Relations with Venezuela: In 2018, Argentina and five other countries requested that the International Criminal Court investigate and prosecute alleged crimes against humanity and human-rights abuses committed by Venezuela under President Nicolás Maduro.
 In response, Argentina and Venezuela ceased formal diplomatic relations.
-After President Fernández was elected in 2019, Argentina left the Lima Group - a coalition of countries in the Western Hemisphere seeking to address the human rights crisis in Venezuela that has caused millions of Venezuelans to flee their country - because it had isolated the Venezuelan government and "led to nothing."
-In recent years, around 200,000 Venezuelans have migrated to Argentina.
+After former President Fernández was elected in 2019, Argentina left the Lima Group - a coalition of countries in the Western Hemisphere seeking to address the human rights crisis in Venezuela that has caused millions of Venezuelans to flee their country - because it had isolated the Venezuelan government and "led to nothing."
+In recent years, around 211,000 Venezuelans have migrated to Argentina.
 Many are underemployed, partly due to limited job opportunities.
-In 2022, President Fernández announced that his government plans to restore full diplomatic relations with Venezuela.
+In 2022.